 1/2 cup finely diced red onion

 1 Tbs coarsely ground Sri Lankan Dry Maldive Fish (optional)

 1/2 tsp sugar (optional)

 Finely chop the onion, green chilies and juice the lime.
 Add all ingredients to the freshly grated coconut (use only unsweetened coconut if you buy frozen).
 Mix all ingredients together well and adjust spice, salt and lime to your taste.

-Copyright: All recipes, content, and images (unless otherwise stated) are the sole property of Curry and Comfort.
+Copyright: All recipes, content, and images (unless otherwise stated) are the sole property of Kitchen Simmer formerly known as Curry and Comfort.
 Please do not use without prior written consent.
 Unauthorized reproduction is strictly prohibited.